surhh/nfitsview/README.md

 - just build in Qt Creator.
 - it should be also possible to build using CMake from the command line.

-The latest version (1.4) of nFITSview for Linux 64-bit (Debian-based) is now available for download as well.
-The dependencies for install are:
+The latest version (1.4) of nFITSview for Linux 64-bit (Debian-based) is available for download too.
+The dependencies for installing are:

 libboost-iostreams1.74.0 (>= 1.74.0), libc6 (>= 2.34), libgcc-s1 (>= 3.0), libpng16-16 (>= 1.6.2-1)